TrueList

 (Medium)

-If your registration rate is high, but attendance ends up being low, the replay option is a terrific way to get both additional (new) registrants and the ones who didn’t show up the first time to view the replay.
-Installing and promoting the replay option can also boost your webinar conversion rates — once the event is over, your audience may want to go back and brush up on some of the tips, tricks, or info, and subsequently reach out.
+If your registration rate is high, but attendance ends up being low, the replay option is a terrific way to get the ones who didn’t show up the first time to view the replay.
+Installing and promoting the replay option can also boost your webinar conversion rates: once the event is over, your audience may want to go back and brush up on some of the tips, tricks, or info, and subsequently reach out.
+After all, stats show only 22% of registrants watch webinars live.

 Frequently Asked Questions